 Despite what the scale may say, not all food waste has the same impact or value.
 To align FLW mitigation with sustainability goals, such as the 2°C target, there is a need shift the conversation about FLW from volume to value.
 Reducing food loss and waste presents opportunities to lower costs and generate new revenue, but the real value it delivers is reducing pressure on the environment and supporting the global food system in delivering nutrition.

 To help transform thinking about FLW, environmental sustainability consultancy Quantis and WBCSD’s project FReSH have developed the Food Loss and Waste Value Calculator.
-The tool will launch in a beta version in October 2018 with the aim of helping businesses create more intelligent waste reduction strategies and focus time, effort and resources where they can have the biggest impact and create the most value with respect to sustainability.
+The tool launched in a beta version in October 2018 with the aim of helping businesses create more intelligent waste reduction strategies and focus time, effort and resources where they can have the biggest impact and create the most value with respect to sustainability.
 The calculator was developed through the WBCSD FReSH program with support from World Resources Institute (WRI) as a supplement to the FLW Reporting Standard.

 The 1.6 billion tons of FLW created each year is a staggering figure that has considerable environmental, social and economic impacts.
 FLW accounts for eight percent of global greenhouse gas (GHG) emissions, generates $940 billion in losses annually to the global economy and puts food security at risk.
 The calculator can help direct our actions towards these sustainability problems, and see beyond just the volume of waste being generated.